omni-tree/omni-tree-core/DEVELOP.md

 immutable instance.
 In C++, it is possible to do this by using `const` in the return type.
 There is no such mechanism in Swift.

-In object-oriented languages that don't support `const` like C++, one approach is to define interfaces with getters only, making instances of that interface immutable.
-The implementation of the interface is made to contains setters as well, making instances of the implementation mutable.
+Another approach is to define an interface with getters only, so instances of that interface will be immutable.
+The implementation of the interface defines setters as well, so instances of the implementation will be mutable.
 This allows a mutable instance to be created and modified, but returned as an immutable instance by using the interface as the return type.

 We use the above immutable-interface/mutable-implementation approach with Swift in OmniTree.
 [Swift does not yet support covariance in protocol implementations][1], so the